julian-kraus/NLP-Repo/CV-Bot/readme.md

 #### Goal:

+!!!!
+Check if date checking is important (32.12.2001) !!!!
+First check if it contains answer?
+!!!!
+Get email fails with @ or @gmail.com
+!!!!
+Doesn't recognize 05/11/2001
+!!!!
+Make adress question more detailed, only street and number !!!!
+Typo in education -> a end date => an end date !!!!
+Typo in Educationstep (another step) => also a comma after it !!!!
+Add to check question Can you repeat my X?
+!!!!
+What is my adress again?
+Sorry unfortunately we couldn't find the data you were looking for.
+Do you want to continue or try again?
+What is my address again?
+Please state your request again.
+What is my address again?
+=> Leads to an error
+!!!
+Doesn't find anything to print -> say something?
+!!!
+Only recognizes two name
+!!!
+Which day was i born? for check data
+!!!
+What to do about 2000/2000 as birthdate
+Show me everything/Show me all -> leads error

 The goal is to create, based on the information the user has given with the input fields, to create a CV containing all necessary personal information.
 Therefore, the CV has a defined structure which can be viewed in the utils.py File.
 Part of the project is using trained pipelines/models